sveltia/sveltia-cms/README.md

 Also, at this point, you have to reload the CMS to see the latest content after retrieving remote updates.
 This manual work will hopefully be unnecessary once the proposed `FileSystemObserver` API, which is being [implemented in Chromium](https://issues.chromium.org/issues/40105284) behind a flag, becomes available.

-If you have migrated from Netlify/Decap CMS and are happy with the local workflow of Sveltia CMS, you can remove the `local_backend` property from your configuration and uninstall the proxy server.
+If you have migrated from Netlify/Decap CMS and are happy with the local repository workflow of Sveltia CMS, you can remove the `local_backend` property from your configuration and uninstall the proxy server.
 If you have configured a custom port number with the `.env` file, you can remove it as well.

 ### Enabling local development in Brave